MLPdiscord/wplace-keybinds/README.md

 # wplace-keybinds
-Allows you to select colors on wplace.live with your keyboard
+This is a tampermonkey userscript that allows you to select colors on wplace.live with your keyboard.
+For instructions on how to install tampermonkey userscripts: [](https://www.tampermonkey.net/faq.php?locale=en#Q102)

+# How to add binds
+1. Select a color in the palette
+2. Press the equals sign ("=")
+3. Type in the character

+# How to remove binds
+1. Select a color with a bind
+2. Press the equals sign